 Class decision.
-Deciding if a weighted timed game is divergent is PSPACEcomplete.
-The complete proof is given in Appendix E, and is an extension of the untimed setting NL-complete result, but this time we reason on regions, hence the exponential blowup in complexity: it heavily relies on Proposition 5, as well as the corner-point abstraction to keep a compact representation of plays.
+Deciding if a weighted timed game is divergent is PSPACE-complete.
+The proof is an extension of the untimed setting NL-complete result, but this time we reason on regions, hence the exponential blowup in complexity: it heavily relies on Proposition 5, as well as the corner-point abstraction to keep a compact representation of plays.